-A capital structure designed to promote alignment of interests and medium to long-term value creation the Business Combination Deadline, and if they do, such return will correlate with the value created in the target business on short to medium term (one to three years).
+A capital structure designed to promote alignment of interests and medium to long-term value creation

-On the one hand, the capital structure incentivises the Promoters to achieve the Business Combination as their Special Shares will not generate return unless they complete a Business Combination prior to
+On the one hand, the capital structure incentivises the Sponsors to achieve the Business Combination as their Special Shares will not generate return unless they complete a Business Combination prior to the Business Combination Deadline, and if they do, such return will correlate with the value created in the target business on short to medium term (one to three years).

-On the other hand, any proposed Business Combination shall be subject to the approval of the Ordinary Shareholders, which means that the Business Combination will only be completed if the Required Majority is achieved, thus promoting alignment of interests between the Promoters and the holders of a large majority of Ordinary Shares.
+On the other hand, any proposed Business Combination shall be subject to the approval of the Ordinary Shareholders, which means that the Business Combination will only be completed if the Required Majority is achieved, thus promoting alignment of interests between the Sponsors and the holders of a large majority of Ordinary Shares.

-Also, the prioritisation as set out in the Liquidation Waterfall ensures that Ordinary Shareholders have a stronger position than Special Shareholders in the event of Liquidation (see the section Description of Share Capital and Corporate Structure).
+Also, the prioritisation as set out in the Liquidation Waterfall ensures that Ordinary Shareholders have a stronger position than holders of Special Shares in the event of Liquidation (see the section Description of Share Capital and Corporate Structure).